kashishkap00r/kashish-kapoor/content/company-radar.md

 +++
 title = "CompanyRadar"
-description = "A company-centric research tool built from The Chatter archive."
+description = "A company-centric research tool built from Markets by Zerodha archive."
 +++

-[CompanyRadar](https://companyradar.kashishkapoor.com) is a side project I built to make company-level reading from long-form market content much easier.
+[CompanyRadar](https://companyradar.kashishkapoor.com) is a side project I built to make company-level reading from our long-form market content much easier.

-The core idea is simple: instead of reading edition by edition, I wanted to read company by company.

 ---